Skip to main content

 You can also use an income tax calculator to calculate your total taxes and tax refund.

-If you file taxes online, you should receive the notice of assessment and tax refund within two weeks from the date of filing or within eight weeks if you file by mail.
-If you are living outside Canada, your tax refund can take up to 16 weeks.
+If you file taxes online, you should receive the notice of assessment (NOA) and the tax refund within two weeks from the date of filing, or within eight weeks if you file by mail.
+If you are living outside Canada, your tax refund can take up to sixteen weeks.
 The CRA may also select your tax refund for an in-depth review, which may delay receipt of your refund.
 To get refunded faster, you can register for direct deposit.

 No, you cannot get a tax refund if you owe taxes to the (federal, provincial, or territorial) government or money such as debt (such as student loan missing payments or EI deductions), outstanding GST/HST returns from a sole proprietor or partner, or a wage garnishment order that garnishes your income.